lollykrown/Hng-Tutoring-App/README.md

 Documentation is hosted on <a href="https://app.swaggerhub.com/apis/lollykrown/Tutoring-App-API/1.0.0" target="_blank">swaggerHub</a>
 <br>
 <hr>
-The refactoring branch has the latest commits which are basically taking off some boiler plate codes and improving perfomance among others
+The refactoring branch has the latest commits which are basically taking off some boiler plate codes and improving perfomance and so on